mkez00/blobber/README.md

 How It Works?
 -----------------------------------

-A user creates a storage container on the cloud provider of their choice.
+A user creates a storage container on one of the supported cloud provider's platform (AWS S3 or Google Cloud Storage).
 After installing the binary for their respective platform they run `blobber init` which will generate a configuration file that requires a one time update by the user with their credentials and other configuration options.
 After doing so they can start using the program to upload/download content to the defined storage container without having to worry about re-entering authentication credentials and other configuration settings.

 Why not just use `scp`?
 Depending on your network configuration and/or platform this may not be trivial or even possible.